mwfj/MyCnn_In_Pytorch/README.md

 # Project Description(Midterm Report)

-###In my project, I  build a CNN network to do the bulloy action classificaiton.
+<h3>In my project, I  build a CNN network to do the bulloy action classificaiton.</h3>

 ## Dataset
 In my dataset, I seperate it to two parts.
 One for test, the other for evaluation.
 Specifically,  I take 85 percents images in each class for testing(`train_data`), 25 percents  images for evaluating(`val_data`).